erosinnocenti/cv-detection-client/README.md

 # CV Detection Client

-This project consists in a client for (CV Detection Service)[https://github.com/erosinnocenti/cv-detection-service].
+This project consists in a client for [CV Detection Service](https://github.com/erosinnocenti/cv-detection-service).

 It connects to the detection server through WebSockets and receives them in JSON format.
 CV Detection Client can optionally receive the frame image and add calculations based on the received bounding boxes.